Binge Eating: What it is and how to overcome it, thoughts from a PA Non-Diet Registered Dietician

 Feeling disgusted, depressed, or guilty after the binge

-Binge eating must occur once/week for 3 months on average with the absence of other compensatory behaviors.
+Eating disorder binges must occur once/week for 3 months on average with the absence of other compensatory behaviors.
 Before 2013, binge eating disorder was not formally recognized as an eating disorder, but was a subtype of other specified feeding and eating disorders (OSFED).
-The change is significant so insurance companies will only cover the care for DSM-diagnosed disorders.
-Binge eating is often accompanied by feelings of guilt, shame, secrecy, urgency, or dissociation.
-Both genetic and environmental influences are relevant in the development of binge eating disorders.
-Here at Recovered and Restored our skilled team of clinicians is made up of individuals who have been there and truly understand this diagnosis and its challenges.
+The change is significant because insurance companies will only cover the care for DSM diagnosed disorders.
+While 9% of the US population will have an eating disorder in their lifetime, 3.5% of women and 2% of men will have binge eating disorder in their lifetime.
+Binge eating disorder is often accompanied by feelings of guilt, shame, secrecy, urgency, or dissociation.
+Both genetic and environmental influences are relevant in the development of binge eating disorder.

 The Dietician's Role in Binge Eating Disorder Treatment

-A dietitian's role in the treatment of binge eating disorder is to assess their client’s current eating patterns and create an individualized meal plan that meets their client where they’re at.
-A meal plan for someone in BED recovery is not like a diet.
-“A meal plan is simply a tool to teach clients to nourish themselves without the need for a meal plan at all.”
+Unfortunately, less than 50% of those who struggle with the eating disorder binge eating disorder have looked for treatment.
+A dietitian's role in binge eating disorder treatment is to assess their client’s current eating patterns and create an individualized meal plan that meets their client where they’re at.
+A meal plan for someone in binge eating disorder treatment is not like a diet.
+“A meal plan is simply a tool to teach clients to nourish themselves without the need of a meal plan at all.”

 The Roll of Access to Food in Binge Eating Disorders